Tribes-Dapp/contracts/README.md

-# Foundry Lilium 📚
+# Contracts 📚

 Welcome to the project documentation!
 This repository contains essential documentation to guide you through the setup and usage of the project.
-As a submodule of the Cartesi Machines repositories, it plays a crucial role in ensuring smooth operations.
 Follow the steps below to get started:

 ## 1. Setting Up Environment 🌍